-It’s important to be conscious of why you want to explore non-monogamy, and to be sure your partner is on the same page.
+It’s essential to be conscious of why you want to explore non-monogamy and be sure your partner is on the same page.
 Communication is, and we cannot stress this enough, the key to success.
-Which brings us to the next common regret…
+This brings us to the next common regret…

 Swinging is a team sport!
-Of course you’ll have fun flirting with and playing with other couples, but really this experience is about you and your partner.
+Of course, you’ll have fun flirting with and playing with other couples, but this experience is about you and your partner.
 Experienced swingers always talk about how going to a club is great, but bringing that energy home is what really breathes life into their sex lives.

 Before you take the first steps, you need to communicate.
-Have a conversation about what you’re looking forward to, ask questions of your partner, and agree on what you want the experience should look like.
+Have a conversation about what you’re looking forward to, ask your partner questions, and agree on what you want the experience to look like.
 It’s easy to talk about what you do want, but what about what you don’t want?
-Laying out ground rules is arguably one of the most important parts of this entire equation.
-This is true even for the most experienced swingers, but especially for the first time it’s key to know where to draw the line so that everyone is having a good time.
+Laying out ground rules is arguably one of the most critical parts of this entire equation.
+This is true even for the most experienced swingers, but especially for the first time, it’s key to know where to draw the line so that everyone is having a good time.
 You don’t want to risk your amazing relationship.
-Swinging is simply a bonus to it, so make sure you clearly communicate with each other to keep the happiness in your relationship the primary focus.
+Swinging is simply a bonus to it, so make sure you clearly communicate to keep the happiness in your relationship the primary focus.

-Some things to consider are: will you start with a soft or full swap, is kissing allowed, what about backdoor play, how to handle protection and safety etc. If you don’t figure these things out in advance it can be awkward to discuss in front of another couple on the spot, and you might feel pressured to make a response that pleases everyone else in the room even if you’re not entirely comfortable with it.
-Try to cover as many topics with your partner as you can possibly think of to avoid confusion in the heat of the moment.
+Some things to consider are: will you start with a soft or full swap, is kissing allowed, what about backdoor play, how to handle protection and safety, etc. If you don’t figure these things out in advance, it can be awkward to discuss in front of another couple on the spot, and you might feel pressured to make a response that pleases everyone else in the room, even if you’re not entirely comfortable with it.
+Cover as many topics as you can think of in advance to avoid confusion in the heat of the moment.